brian-team/brian2/docs_sphinx/user/running.rst

 `Network.run` method, or uses the "magic" system and a plain `run` call, collecting all the objects in the current namespace.

+Note that Brian has several different ways of running the actual computations, and choosing the right one can make orders of magnitude of difference in terms of simplicity and efficiency.
+See :doc:`computation` for more details.

 Magic networks
 --------------
 In most straightforward simulations, you do not have to explicitly create a